Goldens' Foundry: Large casting facility

-Small casting facility

-Goldens' small casting facility consists of three Hunter molding machines.
-The machines produce castings ranging from a few pounds to more than 200 pounds.

 Centrifugal castings

 Goldens' utilizes a specific centrifugal cast operation for adding iron liners to steel drums.
 In Goldens’ centrifugal casting process, molten iron is poured into a hollow cylindrical mold spinning on a horizontal or vertical axis at speeds generating 40 to 70 Gs of centrifugal force.
 This force distributes the molten metal, promotes directional solidification, and improves casting integrity by forcing impurities to the inside surface.

 Centrifugal casting at Goldens' is designed for specific product applications, as opposed to other foundries strictly devoted to the centrifugal process, such as steel pipe foundries.
 The centrifugal casting process was added in the late 1990s as a complement to the green sand mold processes already in place.

 No bake molding

 Goldens' added a fourth molding line, a no-bake sand operation in 2000.
 The manual molding operation allows production of much larger castings than the Sinto cope and drag machine, and is primarily utilized for Goldens' power transmission operations.
 This consists primarily of sheaves, pulleys, and sprockets.